 (f) - For a project within the vicinity of a private airstrip, would the project expose people residing or working in the project area to excessive noise levels?
-Answer: No impact.

 The project is not within the vicinity of a private airstrip.

 XII.
 POPULATION AND HOUSING -- Would the project: